 PURCHASE PRICE

 2.1 Purchase Price.
-Buyer agrees to pay Sellers an aggregate amount of $24,000,000.00 for the Assets (the “Purchase Price”).
-Buyer agrees to pay to Sellers at Closing the Purchase Price by means of a completed wire transfer of immediately available funds to an account designated in writing by Sellers.
-Sellers will notify Buyer of the designated account at least two business days prior to the Closing Date.
+Buyer agrees to pay Seller an aggregate amount of [FOURTEEN MILLION AND ONE HUNDERD THOUSAND DOLLARS ($14,100,000.00)] for the Assets (the “Purchase Price”).
+Buyer agrees to pay to Seller at Closing the Purchase Price by means of a completed wire transfer of immediately available funds to an account designated in writing by Seller.
+Seller will notify Buyer of the designated account at least two business days prior to the Closing Date.

-2.2 Allocated Values.
-The Purchase Price shall be allocated in a manner consistent with Section 1060 of the Internal Revenue Code of 1986, as amended (the “Code”), as mutually agreed to by Buyer and Sellers and as set forth in Schedule 2.2 (the “Allocated Values”).
-Sellers and Buyer each agree that they and their Affiliates will not prepare any tax return or report inconsistent with such agreed allocation and will cooperate in filing all tax forms necessary in regard to the allocation of the Purchase Price.
+[2.2 Allocated Values.
+The Purchase Price shall be allocated in a manner consistent with Section 1060 of the Internal Revenue Code of 1986, as amended (the “Code”), as mutually agreed to by Buyer and Seller and as set forth in Schedule 2.2 (the “Allocated Values”).
+Seller and Buyer each agree that they and their Affiliates will not prepare any tax return or report inconsistent with such agreed allocation and will cooperate in filing all tax forms necessary in regard to the allocation of the Purchase Price.]

 ARTICLE 3

-REPRESENTATIONS AND WARRANTIES OF SELLERS
+REPRESENTATIONS AND WARRANTIES OF SELLER

-Each Seller, as to such Seller and that portion of the Assets of such Seller, represents and warrants to Buyer as of the date of this Agreement and/or as of the Closing Date, as applicable, that:
+Seller represents and warrants to Buyer as of the date of this Agreement and/or as of the Closing Date, as applicable, that:

 3.1 Organization and Good Standing.
-Such Seller is a corporation duly organized, validly existing and in good standing under the laws of the state of its incorporation, with full corporate power, right and authority to own and lease the properties and assets it currently owns and leases and to carry on its business as such business is currently being conducted.
-Such Seller is duly licensed or qualified to do business under the Laws of, and is in good standing in, the States of Texas and Louisiana.
+Seller is a corporation duly organized, validly existing and in good standing under the laws of the state of its incorporation, with full corporate power, right and authority to own and lease the properties and assets it currently owns and leases and to carry on its business as such business is currently being conducted.
+Seller is duly licensed or qualified to do business under the Laws of, and is in good standing in, the States of Texas and Louisiana.